catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/zaki_2024_notes.md

 > For calcium imaging experiments with simultaneous EEG and EMG recordings, mice lived in a custom-made homecage where offline recordings could take place.
 These homecages (Maze Engineers) were custom designed to accommodate mice wearing a Miniscope chronically for the duration of the experiment (about 2 weeks total).
 The water spout and food hopper were side-mounted and there was a slit along the top of the homecage so that the Miniscope coaxial cable could freely move.
 This homecage was placed on top of a receiver that would wirelessly receive EEG, EMG, temperature, and locomotion telemetry data continuously throughout the experiment (HD-X02, Data Science International).
 Mice had a Miniscope attached on the first day and allowed to wear it for an hour in their homecage to acclimate to its weight, after which it was removed.
 On the second day, the Miniscope was attached and remained on for the duration of the experiment, for a total of 2 weeks.
 The Miniscope was connected to a lightweight coaxial cable (Cooner Wire) which connected to a low-torque passive commutator (Neurotek) to allow the mice to freely move around the homecage with minimal rotational force.
 After exposure to the neutral context during encoding, mice were immediately returned to their homecage in the vivarium and the first calcium imaging recording began.
 The Miniscope DAQ was connected to an Arduino with a schedule set up to send a 10-minute long TTL pulse to record for 10 minutes, with a 20-minute break in between, repeated 24 times.
 Thus, we sampled 4 hours worth of calcium imaging data across 12 hours.
 The telemetry probe recorded continuously for the duration of the experiment while the mouse was in its homecage in the vivarium.

+### Surgery

+This is the surgery performed on the experiments that we are converting the data for:

+> For calcium imaging experiments with EEG/EMG implants, mice underwent three serial procedures spaced ~two weeks apart.
+During the first surgery, mice had 300nL of AAV1-Syn-GCaMP6f injected into dorsal CA1 as described above, but had the incision sutured after the surgery.
+Two weeks later during a second surgery, mice had their overlying cortex aspirated and a GRIN lens implanted above the injection site, as above.
+During this surgery, a wireless telemetry probe (HD-X02, Data Science International) was also implanted with EEG and EMG wires.
+Two EMG wires were implanted into the left trapezius muscle.
+One EEG wire was implanted between skull and dura mater above dorsal hippocampus on the contralateral hemisphere to the GRIN lens (left hemisphere; AP -2mm, ML -1.5mm), and a reference EEG wire was implanted between skull and dura on the right hemisphere overlying prefrontal cortex (AP + 1.75mm, ML -0.5mm).
+Cyanoacrylate and dental cement fixed the GRIN lens, anchor screw, and EEG wires in place.
+The telemetry probes were implanted during the second surgery rather than the first to minimize the time that the mice needed to live with the implant (because the mice sometimes reject the implant after long periods).
+During the third procedure, the mice were returned to implant the baseplate, as described above.